ckeditor/ckeditor5-dev/.changelog/20251126115322_internal_4180_fix_translations_synchronize.md

 scope: ckeditor5-dev-translations
 ---

-Don't throw an error when package doesn't have `lags/contexts.json` file.
+Don't throw an error when the package doesn't have a `lags/contexts.json` file.